-Medium-resolution Earth imaging sensors have become an integral part of land cover analysis and change detection in many land management agencies and research institutions.
-Landsat imagery in particular has contributed to over 35 years of continuous Earth imaging and still plays a prominent role in research and management (Cohen and Goward, 2004; Leimgruber et al., 2005; Williams et al., 2006; Miller et al., 2011).
-However, the National Research Council of the National Academies recently chronicled the dire condition of the United States' Earth imaging satellite fleet as well as the political and financial challenges facing current and future Earth imaging programs (National Research Council, 2007).
-An additional concern is the likelihood of the existing Landsat satellites failing prior to the launch of Landsat-8, late in 2012, as both Landsat-5 and

-Landsat-7 have exceeded their mission lifetimes (USGS, 2004; USGS, 2008).
-It is this situation that has spurred National Aeronautics and Space Administration (NASA) scientists to identify active Earth imaging sensors that are comparable to Landsat and able to fill the gap in Earth imaging capabilities should the need arise (Chander et al., 2008; Wulder et al., 2008).
+Medium resolution earth imaging sensors have become an integral part of land cover analysis and change detection in many land management agencies and research institutions.
+Landsat imagery in particular has contributed to over 35 years of continuous earth imaging and still plays a prominent role in research and management (Cohen and Goward, 2004; Leimgruber et al., 2005; Williams et al., 2006).
+However, the National Research Council of the National Academies recently chronicled the dire condition of the United States' earth imaging satellite fleet as well as the political and financial challenges facing current and future earth imaging programs (National Research Council, 2007).
+An additional concern is the likelihood of the current Landsat satellites failing prior to the launch of Landsat 8, late in 2012 as both Landsat-5 and Landsat-7 have exceeded their mission lifetimes (USGS, 2004 and USGS, 2008).
+It is this situation which has spurred National Aeronautics and Space Administration (NASA) scientists to identify active earth imaging sensors that are comparable to Landsat, and able to fill the gap in earth imaging capabilities should the need arise (Chander et al., 2008; Wulder et al., 2008).